2010 Chevrolet HHR Interior

 - "The 2010 Chevrolet HHR also gets high marks for its attractive and unusually quiet passenger cabin." -- Edmunds

 - "[The HHR's cabin is] a puzzle box of reconfigurable space." -- Automobile Magazine

 - "While HHR's exterior design recalls the 1950s, the cabin design is modern.
 The gauges are unobstructed, but the instrument markings are a bit small and hard to decipher at a glance. " -- Consumer Guide

-The HHR seats up to five, with two in the front and three in the rear.
-Both the front passenger seat and 60/40-split rear seat fold to create a flat load floor.
+The HHR seats up to five, with two in the front and three in the back seat.
+Both the front passenger seat and 60/40-split rear seat fold to create a flat-load floor.
 All models come standard with cloth seats, though leather is optional on the LT trims.
 There's both praise and criticism for the front seats, while reviewers say the rear seat is comfortable, but a bit cramped.

 - "OK knee space and foot space, but legroom is cramped if the front seats are set far back.
 The seatbacks are quite upright.
 The modestly sized seat cushion lacks thigh support.
 HHR's narrow cabin precludes three-abreast adult seating." -- Consumer Guide

 - "The broad front bucket seats provide nice support." -- MSN